 On Jan.
-8, 1848 a meeting of the white male inhabitants of the Village was held to determine whether to incorporate.
+8, 1848 a meeting was held to determine whether to incorporate.
 Nineteen votes were cast in favor and none against.
 On Jan.
 15, 1848 a meeting was held to elect trustees and a clerk for the new Village.
 At the meeting eight ordinances were written and passed.
 The first laws passed by the first Board of Trustees set the boundaries of the village, prohibited the sale of spirits or malt liquor, allowed a permit to be granted for the sale of spirits or malt liquor for medical or mechanical purposes, all gambling and drunkenness would be declared a nuisance and that a violation would result in a $25.00 fine, all shows, and circuses, etc. needed a license, all quarreling, fighting or in any way disturbing the peace was strictly forbidden, and all horse racing was forbidden.

 The Rock River Seminary was founded in 1839 by a few public spirited settlers living in the Village.
 Mt.
 Morris enjoyed the distinction of being the literary center of the northwest, and was justly proud of Old Sandstone standing prominently on the college campus in the center of the dignified little Village.
 The first term of the Rock River Seminary commenced on the first Friday in November, 1840.
 The seminary was forced to close in 1878 due to financial problems.
 A movement was begun to establish an educational institution for the Church of the Brethren.
 The campus was purchased, and on Aug.
 20, 1879 the first term of the school was opened.
 In 1884 the school, under a new charter, was named Mount Morris College.
 Several buildings were constructed during the next several years.
 On Jan.
 15, 1912 a fire destroyed Old Sandstone.
 The outer walls were left standing and were later found to be solid so were used in rebuilding the structure.